EPITECH-IT-2028/Area/apps/api/docs/TECHNICAL_STUDY_DATABASES.md

 Requires additional tools or custom resolvers for advanced logic.

 **Performance Overhead**
-Adds a layer of abstraction, which may impact performance in high-throughput scenarios.
+Adds a layer of abstraction.
+However, benchmarks show that Hasura performs comparably or better than manually written GraphQL solutions (60.68 ms vs. 63.21 ms for Node.js), efficiently handling thousands of requests per second.

 ### Use Cases